Julie Nagam: Curatorial practice

-Nagam has an active curatorial practice that often overlaps with her scholarly research.
-In 2017, she co-curated the exhibition INSURGENCE/RESURGENCE which was the Winnipeg Art Gallery’s largest ever exhibition of contemporary Indigenous art featuring works by 29 artists.
-She has worked with The Forks and the Winnipeg Foundation to curate a public art installation at Niizhoziibean.
+In 2017, she co-curated the exhibition INSURGENCE/RESURGENCE with Indigenous artist/curator Jaimie Isaac.
+This was the Winnipeg Art Gallery’s largest ever exhibition of contemporary Indigenous art featuring works by 29 artists.
+Nagam has worked with The Forks and the Winnipeg Foundation to curate a public art installation at Niizhoziibean.

-Nuit Blanche Toronto

-Nagam is currently working on a 2-year curatorial project “The Space Between Us” as the inaugural Artistic Director for Nuit Blanche Toronto.
-This curatorial theme "focuses on the connections across urban, polar and pacific landscapes revealing the space between us as a potential site for sharing knowledges."

 GLAM Collective

 Nagam is a member of GLAM Collective, a group of scholars who work collaboratively “through theory, curatorial and artistic practices.”
 With GLAM, Nagam co-curated a series of digital and new media incubators (Memory Keepers I, II, and III) for Indigenous artists, resulting in the installation of works at three Canadian night festivals in 2019.
 That same year, she also co-curated gathering across moana with GLAM Collective.
-The exhibition brought together artists from the Pacific and Turtle Islands and was presented at Trinity Square Video in Toronto, Canada.
+The exhibition brought together artists from the Pacific and Turtle Islands at Trinity Square Video in Toronto, Canada.

 Artistic practice

 Nagam has exhibited her work internationally, including in Canada, United States, Brazil, France, New Zealand, and England.
 In 2019, her solo exhibition locating the little heartbeats was shown at Gallery 1C03 in Winnipeg and travelled to Te Whare Hera in Wellington, New Zealand.
-Nagam’s work our future is in the land: if we listen to it was exhibited in the 2017 group show Transformers at the Smithsonian Museum in New York.
-She has presented works at Nuit Blanche Toronto and has received public art commissions.
+Nagam's work our future is in the land: if we listen to it was exhibited in the 2017 group show Transformers at the Smithsonian Museum in New York.
+She has presented works at Nuit Blanche Toronto and has a received public art commission in Winnipeg.